geoserver/geoserver/doc/en/user/source/webadmin/data/stores.rst

    *Stores selected for deletion*

 Click the :guilabel:`Remove selected Stores` button.
-You will be asked to confirm the deletion of the the data within each store.
+You will be asked to confirm the deletion of the data within each store.
 Selecting :guilabel:`OK` removes the store(s), and will redirect to the main Stores page.

 .. figure:: ../images/data_stores_delete_confirm.png
    :align: center